Shopify/polaris/polaris.shopify.com/content/foundations/design/sounds/index.md

 ---
 title: Sounds
+description: We use sound to communicate information and to enhance how merchants experience the Shopify admin.
+Sound patterns make interactions easier and more predictable.
 keywords:
   - audio
   - sonic
   - noise
 ---

-# Sounds

-We use sound to communicate information and to enhance how merchants experience the Shopify admin.
-Sound patterns make interactions easier and more predictable.

 ![Visual representation of sound waves as concentric circles](/images/foundations/design/sounds/sound-intro@2x.png)